 Please see the Warranty and Terms Page for complete information.

 Delivery times will vary based on location and shipping method chosen.
-We’ll send you tracking information with your order confirmation, but 3-5 days is average.
+We’ll send you tracking information with your order confirmation, 3-5 days is average to most US destinations.
+If you require expedited shipping, please get in touch!

-Once your kit is purchased, you may sign up for a Member’s Account, (we’ll send you a link with your order confirmation).
+Once your kit is purchased, we will create a user account for you, (we’ll send you a link with your order confirmation).
 Here, your dashboard allows you to send and receive files as well as host all your data logs and tuning files in one convenient place.

 Absolutely.
 Furthermore, you will never be penalized if your build progresses.
 That’s why we’re here, after all!
 At Motoza, loyal customers only pay the difference between the tune they have and the tune they need up to K04 and Hybrid K04 builds.
 Big Turbo upgrades are quoted on a case by case basis and prices are determined based on supporting modifications.